Comfort engineered into the Field Guard is why it easily accepted by most dogs that try it.

 Space between the dog's nose and the end of the Field Guard should be 2″-3″ for medium and large dogs, and 1″-1½″ for small dogs.

 Field Guard Straps

 The straps are designed to tether the Field Guard to the dog’s collar.
-Leave some slack in the straps so when the dog puts his head down, the Field Guard does not get pulled back and out of position.
+Leave some slack in the straps so when the dog puts his head down, the Field Guard does not get pulled out of position.

 For your dog’s safety, the straps are designed to release if the Field Guard becomes caught on something so the dog will not become entangled.